oscarkuo/wcf-samples/SoapAndJsonEndpoints/README.md

 # SOAP and JSON Endpoints
 To demostrate the RESTful services support in WCF.
-This sample is based on the FilelessActivation sample (https://github.com/oscarkuo/wcf-samples/tree/master/FilelessActivation) so check it out if some `web.config` settings doesn't make sense to you.
+This sample is based on the FilelessActivation sample (https://github.com/oscarkuo/wcf-samples/tree/master/FilelessActivation) so check it out if some `web.config` settings don't make sense to you.

 ## JSON Service Contract
 Create a new service contract with `WebInvoke` attribute on top of the usual `OperationContract`.